Patrick Chung Injury Update: Patriots Player Leaves Super Bowl LIII, Appears To Suffer Broken Arm

-New England Patriots safety Patrick Chung suffered a brutal injury in the third quarter of Super Bowl III, one that will keep him out for the rest of the game.
+New England Patriots safety Patrick Chung suffered a brutal injury in the third quarter of Super Bowl LIII, one that will keep him out for the rest of the game.

 Chung went down hard after making a hit early in the third quarter, and was seen screaming in pain as medical staff attended to him.
 Chung had an air cast placed on his arm, which is normally used for a broken arm.

-Replay showed that Chung’s right arm got caught between Los Angeles Rams running back Todd Gurley and teammate Jonathan Jones as both went in to make the tackle.
+Replay showed that Chung’s right arm got caught between Los Angeles Rams running back Todd Gurley and teammate Jonathan Jones, as both went in to make the tackle.
 Chung appeared to be in immediate pain, with the team’s medical staff attending to him immediately.
 The team brought a cart, but Chung ultimately walked off the field under his own power.

 Shortly after Chung was taken off the field, the team announced that the starting safety would not be returning to the game.
 Six-year veteran Duron Harmon will take over in his place.
 Harmon started six games for the Patriots this season, notching 38 tackles and a career-high four interceptions.

-The loss would be devastating for the Patriots, as Chung is a cornerstone of the team’s secondary.
+The loss could be devastating for the Patriots, as Chung is a cornerstone of the team’s secondary.
 He is tasked with communicating with other defenders before and during the plays.

 Patriots coach Bill Belichick has been full of praise for Chung and the role he plays in the team’s defense.

 “The guy is a really good football player.
-He’s one of the best players in the league, one of the best players on our team,” Belichick said before the Super Bowl last year (via the Providence Journal).
+He’s one of the best players in the league, one of the best players on our team,” Belichick said before the Super Bowl last year, via the Providence Journal.
 “He does a lot of things very well and has done them that way for a long time.
 We’re lucky we have him.
 He’s an outstanding player in all the things that he does.
 We put a lot on him, and he always comes through.”

 Patrick Chung put in an air cast after his arm gets caught up in this tackle #SuperBowl pic.twitter.com/ovQRewVeee